Hephaestus-Arm/HephaestusArm2/assembly.md

 ##  13.2 Servo 1 Horn Screw

-Using the servo horn screw the horn to Servo one with the Link 1 Output bracket in the calibration pose.
+Using the servo horn, screw the horn to servo one with the Link 1 Output Bracket in the calibration pose.

 <img src="photos/23.jpg" width="300">